fieldtrip/website/example/compute_leadfield.md

 ---
-title: Example use of the ft_compute_leadfield function
+title: Compute forward simulated data with the low-level ft_compute_leadfield
-tags: [example, headmodel, source]
+tags: [example, eeg, source, headmodel, dipole]
 ---

 # Example use of the ft_compute_leadfield function

+Rather than using the high-level **[ft_dipolesimulation](https://github.com/fieldtrip/fieldtrip/blob/master/ft_dipolesimulation.m)**, this uses the low-level **[ft_compute_leadfield](https://github.com/fieldtrip/fieldtrip/blob/master/forward/ft_compute_leadfield.m)**.
+Note that this makes you responsible of more bookkeeping.

     % create a set of electrodes, randomly placed on a sphere elec = [];